TMKSpace/KitBotTemplate/README.md

-# YourBotName - Bot for Discord made on TypeScript
+# YourBotName - Bot for Discord written on TypeScript

 ## Usage